ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ### Attribute Tables

 Spatial data, just like non-spatial data, is built around tables with data.
-Individual features (e.g. a point, a line segment, or a polygon) are defined by individual rows, and their attributes can be contained in multiple columns, which are also known as `Fields`.
-This is the same a any non-spatial table e.g. a spreadsheet with the names and addresses of individuals.
+Individual features (for example, a point, a line segment, or a polygon) are defined by individual rows, and their attributes can be contained in multiple columns, which are also known as `Fields`.
+This is the same as any non-spatial table for example, a spreadsheet with the names and addresses of individuals.
 The difference with spatial data is that there is also a field which holds geometry information which can be read by software or code.

 As in a spreadsheet, fields also have a type.
 The data types possible include integers and floats of varying precision, strings (text), date formats etc. As with non-spatial data, we have to make sure the columns are the right type when creating, editing, or using them for analysis.